awstiber/cloudtrail_log_monitoring_workshop_hugo/content/metrics/_metricsfilter.md

 6. If it doesn't error out, please click next.
 7. Enter in Filter Name
 8. You can also enter in a Metric Namespace.
 [Click here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Namespace) to learn more.
+For now, please use `CloudTrail` as the NameSpace
 9. Enter in the Metric Name
 10. For Metric value, please enter in the amount you would like the Metric to be increased by with each occurance within the logs.
+For this example, please enter in `1`
-11. For default value, please enter in the amount you would like the Metric to be increase when there is **no** match
+11. For default value, please enter in the amount you would like the Metric to be increase when there is **no** match.
+For this example, please enter in `0`
 12. Click `Next`

 ![Metrics-Filter-3](/images/metrics/Metrics-Filter-3.PNG?classes=shadow)